tolitius/bb8/README.md

 To continue the [issuing a new token](#issuing-a-new-token) example, we'll send `42.0` YUMs from the issuer to distributor.

-`stellar-mc` has a `--send-payment` option that takes a JSON map with these keys: `"from", "to", "token", "amount", "issuer"`:
+`stellar-mc` has a `--send-payment` flag that takes a JSON map with these keys: `"from", "to", "token", "amount", "issuer"`:

 ```sh
 $ ./stellar-mc --send-payment '{"from": "'$(cat issuer)'",